CodingItWrong/outsidein.dev/docs/react/1-setup.md

 $ git pull
 ```

-With this, we can mark off our next task in Trello:
+With this, we can drag the "Set Up Tests On CI" task to "Done" in Trello.

-- [x] Set Up Tests On CI
+## Setting Up Automatic Deployment

-## Deployment
+Our next task is "Set Up Automatic Deployment" -- drag it to "In Progress" in Trello.

 Next we're going to go ahead and deploy our application to production.
 Yes, even though it doesn't do anything yet!

 First let's see how a production build works locally.
 Run `yarn build`.
 The files are written to a `build` folder in your project.
 Open it and see static assets including HTML, JS, and CSS files.
 Due to the way the file paths work, you can’t just open the HTML file in the browser, but they’ll work when deployed to a server.